rsdoiel/stngo/README.md

     FOR_DATE=$(date +"%Y-%m-%d")
     CUR_WEEK_DAY=$(date +%u)

+    # If you normally use 12hr notation then use %I:%M otherwise for 23hr format use %H:M
+    NOW=$(date +%I:%M)

     # Make sure we have reldate command available.
     if [ "$RELDATE" = "" ]; then
         echo "Missing reldate command.
 See https://github.com/rsdoiel/reldate"